moderndatacompany/dataos.info/docs/resources/depot/index.md

             --8<-- "examples/resources/depot/data_warehouse/redshift/redshift_v2alpha.yaml"
             ```

-            Follow these steps to create the depot:
+            Follow these steps to create the Depot:

-            - **Step 1**: Create Instance-secret to store the credentials, for more imformation about instance secret, refer to [Instance Secret](/resources/instance_secret/).
+            - **Step 1**: Create Instance-secret to store the credentials, for more imformation about Instance Secret, refer to [Instance Secret](/resources/instance_secret/).
             - **Step 2**: Copy the template from above and paste it in a code.
             - **Step 3**: Fill the values for the atttributes/fields declared in the YAML-based manifest file.
             - **Step 4**: Apply the file through DataOS CLI.